 Obsession by Lifetime

-At a Las Vegas conference, motivational speaker and Mormon, Travis Alexander (Jesse Lee Soffer - Matinee); a Mormon who was there giving a motivational speaker and it didn't take her long to seduce him, luring her to a hotel room to make passionate love.
-But on returning home to Mesa Travis finds himself being reminded of what is expected of him by his friends and the church leading to him trying to let Jodi down gently, saying they were only ever about having sex and fun.
-But Jodi is a woman who believes they are destined to be married and turns psycho stalker when it becomes clear that Travis is dumping her, capable of anything when she doesn't get her own way.
+It was at a Las Vegas conference that Jodi Arias (Tania Raymonde - Texas Chainsaw) met Travis Alexander (Jesse Lee Soffer - Matinee); a Mormon who was there giving a motivational speaker and it didn't take her long to seduce him, luring her to a hotel room to make passionate love.
+But on returning home to Mesa Travis finds himself being reminded of what is expected of him by his friends and the church elders, leading to him trying to let Jodi down gently, telling her that they were only ever about having sex and fun.
+But Jodi is a woman who in her mind believes they are destined to be together as man and wife and turns obsessed stalker when it becomes clear that Travis is dumping her.

 So yes "Jodi Arias: Dirty Little Secret", is another one of those true story movies which was made for the Lifetime channel.
 And as so often is the case with these movies I had never heard of Jodi Arias or what she had done prior to watching this and so have to say that I don't know how close to the truth this TV movie sticks.
 Although, having watched many of these Lifetime true story movies I would take a guess that it takes some liberties and some times uses the story to try and be both entertaining and shocking, especially when it comes to Jodi's rampant sexual appetite.